Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Results

-Concerning the architectural styles and patterns to which LLMs have been applied, monolithic architectures are mentioned most frequently, appearing in 12\% of the articles (Table \ref{tab:RQ2:ArchitectureStyle_Patterns} - \textbf{RQ$_{2.2}$}).
+Concerning the architectural styles and patterns to which LLMs have been applied, monolithic architectures are mentioned most frequently, appearing in 15\% (7) of the articles (Table \ref{tab:RQ2:ArchitectureStyle_Patterns} - \textbf{RQ$_{2.2}$}).
 This suggests that LLMs are applied primarily in the understanding, analysis, or modernization of monolithic systems.
-In fact, \citeOS{Rukmono24} used LLM to perform architectural recovery from a legacy monolithic system to understand the program.
-Similarly,
+In fact, \wlcite{Rukmono24} used LLM to perform architectural recovery from a legacy monolithic system to understand the program.

-As expected, microservices also have a strong appearance, and studies investigating their architectural aspects in 6\% of the studies.
+As expected, microservices also have a strong appearance and studies investigating their architectural aspects in 6\% (3) of the studies.

 The purpose of preserving the microservice architecture varies.
-For example, \oscite{Quevedo24} uses LLM for analyzing the code of a microservice-based system to answer architectural questions related to its designs (program comprehension).
-Similarly, \oscite{Mino24} focused on the identification of antipatterns in a microservice-based system.
+For example, \wlcite{Quevedo24} uses LLM to analyze the code of a microservice-based system to answer architectural questions related to its designs (program comprehension).
+Similarly, \wlcite{Mino24} focused on the identification of antipatterns in a microservice-based system.

-Other trends, such as Self-Adaptive Architecture, Serverless, Layered Architecture, and Model-Based Architecture, only appear erratically, each in 2\% of the studies, showing low research interest in these architectural styles.
+Other trends, such as Self-Adaptive Architecture, Serverless, Layered Architecture, and Model-Based Architecture, only appear erratically, each in 2\% (1) of the studies, showing low research interest in these architectural styles.

-An overwhelming 65\% of the research failed to include any data on architectural styles or trends, and it can be inferred that the majority of the work carried out on LLMs within software architecture does not necessarily correlate their conclusions or base the focus on a certain architectural style.
+An overwhelming 68\% (32) of the research failed to include any data on architectural styles or trends, and it can be inferred that the majority of the work carried out on LLMs within software architecture does not necessarily correlate their conclusions or base the focus on a certain architectural style.

 Such an asymmetrical distribution demonstrates that although the focus is given to some of the architectural schools, especially monolithic and microservices, others are left unexplored regarding the application of LLMs.